rduhard/tweetie/README.md

 It's ideal setup for unit testing as it creates small modules that are more easily testable.
 The protocol approach allows dependencies not under test to be swapped out for simple mocks.

+I also don't use a lot of comments in my code.
+I prefer to have the code organized and named in such a way that they're mostly unnecessary.
+I use extensions where I can to separate work within a class to make the code more organized and readable.

 ## Network Simulation